dworkin/lpc-doc/LPC.md

 ### 3.7.8. #line {#preline}

 Used to override the driver's automatic detection of line# and or filename.
-Currently the code says line# is always ignored.
-I think this is suppose to be used to get around bugs, you probably want to avoid this unless you find a situation where you really need it.
+I think this is suppose
+to be used to get around bugs, you probably want to avoid this unless you find a situation where you really need it.
 If your familiar with FLEX, BISON and or YACC, you know that sometimes your code is generated